-British-Icelandic soprano Margaret Ravalde enjoys a varied schedule of oratorio, recitals and opera.
-Future projects include a recital based on Schumann’s Liederkreis with John Challenger in Salisbury Cathedral and the role of Echo in Ariadne auf Naxos by Strauss and covering the Governess in Britten’s Turn of the Screw, both for the Trentino Music Festival, Italy.
+British-Icelandic soprano Margaret Ravalde’s singing has been described as “ravishing, sensual” (Music Web International).
+Recent projects include a recital based on Schumann’s Liederkreis Op39 with John Challenger in Salisbury Cathedral and the role of Echo in Ariadne auf Naxos by Strauss and covering the Governess in Britten’s Turn of the Screw, both for the Trentino Music Festival, Italy.

 While studying at the Royal Conservatoire of Scotland she was Highly Commended in the Norma Grieg French Song Prize and performed the following roles in opera scenes: Governess (Britten Turn of the Screw), Female Chorus (Britten The Rape of Lucretia), Virtù (Monteverdi L’incoronazione di Poppea), Susanna (Mozart Le nozze di Figaro), and Ellen (Delibes Lakmé).

 Margaret was a choral scholar at Trinity College, Cambridge where she read Modern and Medieval Languages and was a soloist on the choir’s CD Beyond All Mortal Dreams, which was nominated for a Gramophone Award.
 During her Year Abroad she studied singing at the Conservatorio G Tartini in Trieste, where she learned Cleopatra (Handel Giulio Cesare) and Papagena (Mozart Die Zauberflöte).
 While at Cambridge, she regularly performed as a soloist for Andrew Nethsingha and the Choir of St. John’s College, Cambridge and sang the following roles in various productions: Mabel (Gilbert and Sullivan Pirates of Penzance), Lieschen (Bach Coffee Cantata) and Rosalinde (Strauss Die Fledermaus).